 In the world of Organisational Psychology, the question of whether there is a ‘right’ way to lead is a topic of much debate.
 It is widely accepted that leaders are a crucial component of any business, as they motivate their teams to increase productivity and ultimately achieve business growth and success.
 Over the years, various types of leadership styles have been identified, ranging from autocratic to laissez-faire.
 However, two leadership styles that stand out are Transactional and Transformational leadership.

-Transactional leaders believe that the promise of reward or threatening of punishment will drive employees to reach their maximum potential.
-On the other hand Transformational Leaders see themselves as social engineers and seek to make improvements to individuals and within team and workplace systems.
-Both have advantages and disadvantages depending on the context and intensity, and research agrees that a good mix of both styles can be beneficial to business growth.
+Transactional leaders believe that the promise of rewards or the threat of punishment will drive employees to reach their maximum potential.
+Conversely, Transformational leaders see themselves as social engineers who aim to bring about improvements to individuals and team and workplace systems.
+While both styles have their advantages and disadvantages, research indicates that a good mix of both can be beneficial for business growth.

 In recent years, a new style of leadership has emerged – Enterprise Leadership.
 This leadership style has grown out of the fast-paced, technology-led society we now live in.
 Enterprise Leaders have been able to shift their mindset, activities and behaviours from past leadership styles to create a new way of leading that incorporates expertise across the entire business.
 These leaders draw value from each business unit and allow the integration of collective knowledge across teams to leverage the most talented skills of others.